brooklynrail/brooklynrail-platform/content/events/2020/08/joan-jonas-with-daisy-desrosiers.md

 ---
 title: Joan Jonas with Daisy Desrosiers
-summary: Performer and artist, Joan Jonas will discuss recent and selected works with Rail guest critic, Daisy Desrosiers.
+summary: Performance artist, Joan Jonas will discuss recent and selected works with Rail guest critic, Daisy Desrosiers.
 We'll conclude with a poetry reading from Stacy Szymaszek.
 people: